 This will install the storage class openebs-jiva-default, which installs Jiva, the default and lightweight storage engine that is recommended for low capacity workloads.
 At the moment, this covers the needs of this Ghost CMS.
 Please head to this page to learn more about the different storage engines in OpenEBS.

 Once OpenEBS is installed in the K8s cluster, we can now request Persistent Volumes Claims (PVCs) (using the appropriate storage class installed) as regular users.
 For example, here is what I used:

-Once the PVC is bound, the Deployment descriptor for this blog can be written easily so as to mount the Persistent Volume to the /var/lib/ghost/content mount point in the pod containers:
+Once the PVC is bound, the StatefulSet descriptor for this blog can be written easily so as to mount the Persistent Volume to the /var/lib/ghost/content mount point in the pod containers: